efogdev/wirelessifier/docs/MANUAL.md

 ## Basic Operation

 ### Power
 > **Important**: long press of the rotary encoder will always restart the device, unless it sleeps.
+This is the only non-configurable action, however it is affected by the long press threshold preference.

 - Charging at ~5.5W with fast charge enabled, otherwise ~2.5W.
 - Light sleep: Bluetooth disabled, but the slave device is still powered and serves as a wakeup source.